Drugstore Cowboy: Casting

 Tom Waits was Van Sant's first choice to play the lead, although the finance company would not support Van Sant if he had cast him.
 Officially the reason given was that Waits was appearing in another movie they were financing, although Van Sant has said he suspected the Oscar win of Kiss of the Spider Woman, a film they had also financed, had made them want a lead who could win an Oscar.
+Dillon was ultimately cast in the role of Bob Hughes.
+To prepare for his role, Dillon met with active and recovered drug addicts.